6.4. Analysis of evaluation results#

 6.4.1.2.2.
 Scatter plots#

-A useful tool for determining whether there are in hidden structures between the results of two methods is to plot a scatter plot of the results, where we plot dots (or other symbols) in a graph whose x- and y- axis correspond to the evaluation results of two methods.
+A useful tool for determining whether there are hidden structures between the results of the two methods is to plot a scatter plot of the results, where we plot dots (or other symbols) in a graph whose x- and y-axis correspond to the evaluation results of two methods.
 Scatter plots 1-3 below illustrate different typical scenarios.
 Plot 1 shows measurements in a circular area, indicating that the measurements are uncorrelated.
-In speech and audio experiments this is highly unusual.
+In speech and audio experiments, this is highly unusual.
 Scatter plot 2 is much more common, where measurements form a tight band.
 This means that measurements are correlated.
 For example, in a speech coding scenario, it could be that some speech samples are easy to encode with high quality, such that methods A and B both give high scores.
-Our objective is however to determine whether A or B is better, and therefore we want to cancel out the effect of these correlations.
+Our objective is, however, to determine whether A or B is better; therefore, we want to cancel out the effect of these correlations.
 We can then take the difference between A and B to get the relative quality of the two methods.

-Another typical scenario is illustrated in Scatter plot 3, where the scatter plot seems to form two distinctive groups.
-This would indicate that there are some underlying categories in the data (such as male/female, voiced/unvoiced, speech/silence) where performance is different.
-Typically we would then like to find out what the categories to determine if we can improve performance based on that information.
-For example, if performance is bad for unvoiced sounds, we could have a detector for unvoiced sounds, and perform different processing for such sounds.
-See also section “Parallel plots” below.
+Another typical scenario is illustrated in Scatter Plot 3, where the scatter plot seems to form two distinctive groups.
+This would indicate the existence of some underlying categories in the data (such as male/female, voiced/unvoiced, speech/silence) where performance is different.
+Typically, we would then like to determine the underlying categories to improve performance based on that information.
+For example, if performance is bad for unvoiced sounds, we could have a detector for unvoiced sounds and perform different processing for such sounds.
+See also the section “Parallel plots” below.

 Hide code cell source